 End of Act I

-A spunky, good girl with a heart of gold and a bank account to match, Hildy Dunkirik has the head of high society debutante, and the spirit of a big city reporter.
+A spunky, good girl with a heart of gold and a bank account to match, Hildy Dunkirik has the epitome of both a 'high society debutante' and a spirited, big city reporter.

-Also a born with a silver spoon in his mouth (but one not as shiny as Hildy's), Archie Dunkirk has been given the opportunity to pursue his interest in photography.
-With a brave demeanor, and a talented eye, Archie has managed to become well known and respected back in Chicago for his gripping photos that powerfully depict the plight of the common folk.
+Likewise born with a silver spoon in his mouth (but one not as shiny as Hildy's), Archie Dunkirk has been given the opportunity to pursue his interest in photography.
+With a brave demeanor and a talented eye, Archie has managed to become well known and respected back in Chicago for his gripping photos that powerfully depict the plight of the common folk.

-A bit of a klutz with any machinery or equipment other than his camera, and photography gear.
+Archie is bit of a klutz with any machinery or equipment other than his trusty camera and photography gear.
 Nobody's perfect.

-Born and raised in Albuquerque, NM, Simon Simon (Momma was a great woman, but creative she was not) grew up born, and largely uneducated.
-A self-taught guitarist, with a second hand guitar, One-String Simon made money on the side by playing in dive cafe's and on the street.
+Born and raised in Albuquerque, NM, Simon Simon (Momma was a good woman but none too creative) grew up poor and largely uneducated.
+A self-taught guitarist with a second hand guitar, One-String Simon made money doing odd jobs and playing in dive cafes and on the street.

-Albuquerque received a letter from a famous musician in St. Louis, asking him to join them for a spell with the possibility of hiring Simon full time.
-The musician had heard Albuquerque play while passing through One-Strings home town.
-The fellow was the leader of a blues band of some notoriety, and Albuquerque knew this was the opportunity of a life time.
+One day, Albuquerque received a letter from a famous musician in St. Louis asking him to join his band for a spell with the possibility of hiring Simon full time.
+The musician had heard Albuquerque play while passing through One-String's home town.
+The fellow was the leader of a blues band of some notoriety and Albuquerque knew this was the opportunity of a life time.

 Packing up all he had (which was basically his hat, his guitar, and his one good suit), Simon alternated between bus, train, and hitchhiking to get where he needed to go.

 Stokes native status means he knows the people around these parts like he knows his own shadow.
-He knows all the bus drivers, the milkmen, the mailmen, the farmers, and the old lady who run the motor lodge up around Sand Creek way.
+He's on a first name basis with all the bus drivers, the milkmen, the mailmen, the farmers, and the old lady who runs the motor lodge up around Sand Creek way.

 When strange things start happening around the area, rest assured Deputy Stokes is on the case.

-A storm, dead car batteries, a midnight rescue by a bus driver and his charges, an out of the way motor lodge, strange radio signals, and a series of lights in the sky later, and this eclectic group of strangers seem to have uncovered a mystery that grows stranger, and stranger as the night wears on.
-The Dust Bowl is empty of water, but it might very possibly be full of...something otherworldly.
+A storm, dead car batteries, a midnight rescue by a bus driver and his charges, an out of the way motor lodge, strange radio signals, and a series of lights in the sky later, and this eclectic group of strangers seem to have uncovered a mystery that grows stranger and stranger as the night wears on.
+The Dust Bowl is empty of water, but it might very possibly be full of...something out of this world.